ezra-lieblich/VoogaSalad/DESIGN/DESIGN.md

 * Abstract enemy, tower classes

-## Controller
+### Controller
+Classes:
 * Tower Manager
 * Game Setting Manager

 ### Model
+Classes:
-GamePlayModel: primary class containing all game objects, updates grid
+* GamePlayModel: primary class containing all game objects, updates grid
-Tower: fires weapons, has cost
+* Tower: fires weapons, has cost
-Enemy
+* Enemy
-Grid: represents the area of gameplay, enemies move along paths in the grid Weapon
+* Grid: represents the area of gameplay, enemies move along paths in the grid
+* Weapon
-Cell: point on the grid, collisions of weapons and enemies occur within cells
+* Cell: point on the grid, collisions of weapons and enemies occur within cells
-Collision: has enemy and weapon attributes, effect of collision is updated on the enemy object
+* Collision: has enemy and weapon attributes, effect of collision is updated on the enemy object

-#Example Data
-Example Bloons Game

 # Design Details